-Be prepared for flash floods during June – August!
+Be prepared for flash floods from June - August!
 If you see weather approaching check with park staff to make sure you are heading in the correct area.

 How much does it cost to visit Monument Valley Navajo Tribal Park?